Minimal bounds and members of effectively closed sets: Proof of the main theorem

-Case (i): It may be that $\Theta$ stops appearing above $\sigma$.
-If we have a finite outcome, then we have a win over $\Theta$ and so there is nothing to prove as we can satisfy the $S_1$ requirement above $\sigma$.
+(ii) $\Theta$ may appear infinitely often.
+Case (i): Consider first the finite outcome.
+It may be that $\Theta$ stops appearing above $\sigma$.
+If we have a finite outcome, then we have a win over $\Theta$ and so there is nothing to prove as we can satisfy the $\mathcal{S}_1$ requirement above $\sigma$.
 Case (ii): We follow a similar argument as in the $\Sigma_2$ outcome for $\mathcal{S}_2$.
-If we find that $\Theta(\Psi(\sigma_i'))=\Phi(\sigma_i)$, we define all $\tau\supset\sigma_i$ to be terminal such that $\tau$ is incompatible with $\sigma_i'$.
-Note that when $\Theta$ of $\Psi$ is defined above for $\sigma$ which is compatible with $\sigma_1$, then it cannot be defined above for $\sigma_2$.
-We get a similar picture as in Figure 3.
-If we later decide to kill the branch on which $\Theta$ is defined then $\Theta$ may now get defined above $\sigma_2$.
+We keep both $\sigma_1$ and $\sigma_2$ extendible until the hypothsis in the $\mathcal{S}_1$ requirement is satisfied.
+If we find that $\Theta(\Psi_n(\sigma_i'))=\Phi(\sigma_i)$, we define all $\tau\supset\sigma_i$ to be terminal such that $\tau$ is incompatible with $\sigma_i'$.
+Note that when $\Theta$ of $\Psi_n$ is defined above for $\sigma$ which is compatible with $\sigma_1$, then $\Psi$ cannot be defined above for $\sigma_2$ because the range of $\Psi$ is below $\sigma_1$.
+If we later decide to kill the branch on which $\Theta$ is defined, then $\Theta$ may now get defined above $\sigma_2$.
 But let us suppose this does not happen, or at least it happens finitely many times.
-This means that $\Theta$ will be defined along a unique infinite path $A$ and $\Psi$ will be partial on every other path.
-So for this infinite path on which $\Theta$ is defined, we have $\Psi(A)\geq_T A$ since we have infinitely many $\Psi$-splits along $A$.
+This means that $\Theta$ will be defined along a unique infinite path $A$ and $\Psi_n$ will be partial on every other path (see Figure \ref{fig:figuretwo}).
+So for this unique infinite path on which $\Theta$ is defined, we have $\Psi_n(A)\geq_T A$ and $\Phi(A)\geq_T A$.
+This infinite path, we will prove in Lemma \ref{lem:re}, is of r.e. degree.